Ada-Developers-Academy/daily-curriculum/week21/friday/dns-configuration.md

 ## IP Address

 An IP (Internet Protocol) address is used for locating a server (or other device) on the internet.
-Typically we see IPv4, An IPv4 address is composed of 4 bytes, which is 32 bits, each byte is represented in a decimal number (up to 255), for example `171.17.89.1`.
-IPv4 has a total pool 4,294,967,296 possible addresses.
+Typically we see IPv4.
+An IPv4 address is composed of 4 bytes, which is 32 bits, each byte is represented in a decimal number (up to 255), for example `171.17.89.1`.
+IPv4 has a total pool of 4,294,967,296 possible addresses.

 IPv6 is a solution that will increase the pool to 3.4×10^38.
 An IPv6 addresses are composed of 128 bits `2001:0db8:85a3:0000:0000:8a2e:0370:7334`, represented